As a minister I am regularly asked if I have a preferred Bible translation. Here’s my usual response:

 So…read the various kinds of translations, knowing the strengths and weaknesses of each.
 And read the Bible at breadth (and do so repeatedly), for meaning is found primarily on the hilltops, not in the weeds.
 If I were on a desert island and could have only one translation on me, it would be the NIV 2011.
 But at present I do not live on a desert island.
 There’s far more to be said here, but we’ll leave that for another time….
 Push back with any questions.

 [An aside: I’ve been reading Hellenistic Greek and classical Hebrew, which is the Hebrew of the Old Testament, and Qumranic Hebrew on average of about 3 hours/day for the past nine years.
 I’ve read Classical Greek but mostly the Greek of the NT era (e.g., Josephus, Philo, Strabo, Epictetus, Ignatius, et al.).
 My Aramaic is presently in poor shape.
 Aside from the Aramaic passages (where I consult English translations), I have a Greek and Hebrew Bible from which I do my devotional reading, preparation for teaching and preaching, and ongoing study for publishing.
-I’m on my fourth reading of the Hebrew Bible.
+I’m on my fifth reading of the Hebrew Bible.
 When reading the Bible at breadth (which I recommend), I will often consult various English translations (which are, more technically, called versions) to see what decisions they have made.
-I usually consult the old NIV (1984), the new NIV (2011), the NAS (1995), and the ESV (in its latest revision).
-Because of this, I’ve consulted these three translations at breadth (and less so the NRSV, NET, and NLT), and have familiarity with them.
+I usually consult the old NIV (1984), the new NIV (2011), the NAS (1995), the NRSV and the ESV (in its latest revision).
+Because of this, I’ve consulted these four translations at breadth (and less so the NET and NLT), and have familiarity with them.
 I mention all of this simply to give you a general sense of my facility with the Biblical languages, which is probably above that of most professors in seminaries, divinity schools, and religion departments but below, even well below, contemporary leaders in the study of the biblical languages, many of whom began these languages at an early age.]